 Marc Brown: Who have you seen play?

 Jenny Kaufman: Actually, this is a good story.
 I used to work at a record label called Glassnote Records.
-I came here and Maggie Rogers, who has now been nominated for Best New Artist at the Grammys, opened for one of the other artists that we worked with.
-And it was awesome.
+Maggie Rogers, when I first came here, opened for one of the other artists that we worked with.
+She has since been nominated for Best New Artist at the Grammys, and it was awesome.
 It was long before Maggie was on that trajectory.
 I’ve seen tons of artists here.
 I’ve seen DJ sets here.
 I’ve been to dance parties here.
 It’s like, by far, one of the best places to be in New York.

 Marc Brown: And are they one of the ones opening up? (re COVID)

 Jenny Kaufman: I was just talking to Greg about that, actually.
-And for those of you who are not American and are not tapped into the particular legislation surrounding the pandemic, the Save our Stages Act was passed here, which was a very long form effort to create funding specifically for the arts , music venues, and performance venues.
-Outside of government loans, that are called PPP loans, they wanted to do loans specifically geared towards performance spaces, and Save our Stages was passed.
+The USA recently passed the Save our Stages Act.
+The act, for those of you who are not American and are not tapped into the particular legislation surrounding the pandemic, was a very long-form effort to create funding specifically for the arts, music venues, and performance venues.
+Outside of government loans, called PPP loans, they wanted to do loans specifically geared towards performance spaces, and Save our Stages was passed.
 There’s been a bit of a process to apply for those loans, but as soon as those things kind of shake out, I think Baby’s and other venues around the city will be able to take stock of what’s possible, but apparently, they have been booking shows for September.
 So great.

 Marc Brown: Well, it’s super nice to open up.
 It’s great.
 So why don’t we talk about you?
 Because we’re not here necessarily to talk about venues and stuff.
 We’re here to talk about streaming.
-Why don’t you introduce yourself and tell everyone about what you do, where you work?
-And then how you got there?
+Why don’t you introduce yourself and tell everyone about what you do and where you work?
+And then how you got to be there?
 I like to talk a lot about Here and There.
-So where someone is and where do they want to go?
+So, where someone is, and where do they want to go?
 I think people are always curious to know how you ended up where you are.

 Jenny Kaufman: It was not a bad place to start.
 I will say, admittedly, it took a very long time for me to get a job after college.
 And I’d interned my way through school.
 I interned at The Fader for a while.
-I was at Beggars Group, at XL Recordings for a while.
-I think that breaking into the music industry just doesn’t always come easy.
+Then I was at Beggars Group, at XL Recordings.
+Breaking into the music industry, I think, just doesn’t always come easy.
 It required a lot of tenacity and having the mentors that I’d had along the way to help me, you know, push my career forward.
-But I wasn’t being picky, I will say that it was the first job I was offered.
-It was great and I had a really amazing mentor, Steph Shim, who really taught me about digital.
+But I wasn’t being picky.
+I will say that it was the first job I was offered.
+It was great, and I had a really amazing mentor, Steph Shim, who really taught me about digital.
 I think that has been the most valuable thing for me, having people who believe in me and want to teach me and want me to grow.
 That’s been exponential in my career.

 Jenny Kaufman: Yeah, absolutely.
-We work with a wide variety of artists, I would say, maybe 50% are signed to a label and 50% are unsigned.
+We work with a wide variety of artists.
+I would say, maybe 50% are signed to a label, and 50% are unsigned.
 Even when you work with a label that is established, to your point, maybe a manager may not be as well informed about digital specifically.
 There are tons of nuances to digital.
 It’s not a personal reflection on them as much as things are changing so fast.
 Unless you’re paying super close attention, it’s very hard to stay current and know what’s going on.
-Because there’s so many steps to the pitch process, as well as so many different places where your music can be positioned, there’s often a lot of questions or clarification about the best way to go about things and strategy.
+Because there are so many steps to the pitch process, as well as so many different places where your music can be positioned, there are often a lot of questions or clarification about the best way to go about things and strategy.
 So there’s definitely a lot of education.

-Jenny Kaufman: It’s interesting, in general, because there’s kind of two parts.
-One part is how do you start and one part is when do you start working with a service like ours?
+Jenny Kaufman: It’s interesting, in general, because there are kind of two parts.
+One part is how do you start, and one part is when do you start working with a service like ours?

 So a great way to get organic traction on Spotify or anywhere is just to begin engaging on Instagram, Facebook or Twitter.
 That engagement looks like posting and posting to an audience or commenting on other people’s posts.
 But on a place like Spotify, the only way you can engage with the audience is by uploading music.
 So you have to begin there.
 I think a lot of people want to release something and hope that it blows up.
 But just like on social media, it’s all about building over time.
-It’s about consistently continually engaging, and seeing what comes up.
+It’s about consistently continually engaging and seeing what comes up.
 And to answer your question about when to address us?
-We do usually look for a few of those things to be in place before we come on board to a project.
-The main reason being, services cost money, right?
-We want you to get the most bang for your buck, we want you to see value out of this service or any service that you hire.
-And often we just want to make sure you’re in the best position to get a return on your money or to get the results that you’re hoping for.
+We do usually look for a few of those things to be in place before we come on board for a project.
+The main reason is that services cost money, right?
+We want you to get the most bang for your buck.
+We want you to see value out of this service or any service that you hire.
+And often, we just want to make sure you’re in the best position to get a return on your money or to get the results that you’re hoping for.

-Jenny Kaufman: I think if you’re looking to bring on teams, I would look to service your music, at least two months out.
-The reason being, I typically like to service music around three weeks in advance, so that it gets in people’s hands and they have some time to listen to it and engage with it and program it ahead of time.
-But also if you’re hiring services, our calendars are usually booked one to two months in advance.
+Jenny Kaufman: I think if you’re looking to bring on teams, I would look to service your music at least two months out.
+The reason is, that I typically like to service music around three weeks in advance so that it gets in people’s hands and they have some time to listen to it and engage with it and program it ahead of time.
+But also, if you’re hiring services, our calendars are usually booked one to two months in advance.
 So even though I may have enough advance time to service your music, I’ve already committed to other records and can’t take it on.

 If you’re looking to hire teams and bring them on to start engaging, I recommend two to three months in advance, minimum.
 In terms of servicing, and when we actually flag it with other people in the industry, it’s usually three weeks in advance.
 A week’s lead time isn’t enough.

-Jenny Kaufman: There’s multiple pronged approaches, I would say.
+Jenny Kaufman: There are multiple pronged approaches, I would say.